BRASSERIE

 DOGS AT SWANSTON BRASSERIE

-During our Summer months, dogs are welcome on the ‘big’ balcony here at Swanston Brasserie.
+During our Summer months, dogs are welcome on the 'big' balcony here at our Brasserie.

-Assistance Dogs have had full access to Swanston Brasserie (inside and out).
+Assistance Dogs have had full access to the Brasserie (inside and out).

 Access to the Big Balcony is via the side of the building only (nearest the golf course) – walk round outside past the Golf Club on the ground floor and up the hill to the steps which lead to the side of the Brasserie, grass picnic table area and doors to the big balcony.